Kids will learn that being mindful will help them to notice their feelings and emotions, and motivate themselves to make

 Check for Understanding: What are the benefits of being mindful?
 (Answers may vary to include: manage stress, control impulses, and motivate themselves to make healthy choices.)

-Present the two mindful moment activities (body scan and breathing exercise).
+Present the two mindful moment activities (body scan and breathing exercise) from the slideshow.
 Pause and allow students time to independently complete the activity of their choice.
 If time allows, do both!